 In the years following the 1886 eruption of Echo Crater, a small pond formed at the bottom.
 Rainwater washed ash back into the crater and filled the pond to create a flat sandy basin called Frying Pan Flat, a name that makes more sense than Frying Pan Lake.
 The flat had holes in its surface with hot springs and fumaroles that made sounds like eggs frying in a pan.

-You could say that Echo Crater jumped out of the frying pan and into the fire when it erupted again in 1917.
+Echo Crater jumped out of the frying pan and into the fire when it erupted again in 1917.
 The eruption re-excavated the southwestern end of the crater and blew apart Frying Pan Flat.
 Instead of filling with sediments again, the new basin in Echo Crater filled with rainwater and geothermal water from vents at the bottom of the crater, forming Frying Pan Lake.
 The lake has remained since then and is the largest hot spring in the world with a surface of 38,500 square meters (over 400,000 square feet).
 Its averages depth is just 6 meters with a deep spot of 21 meters.
 Surface temperatures on the lake are typically 55 degrees Celsius (131 degrees Fahrenheit), but have been measured as high as 67 degrees Celsius (152 degrees Fahrenheit) when the burners below the frying pan are really cooking.

 Pass the bus road and take steps up to Frying Pan Lake Lookout (marker 7) for a fine overview of Frying Pan Lake.
 Pause at a bench and a picnic table at this overlook, 800 meters from the start, and look down on the reflective blue of the beautiful hot spring lake, which is shrouded in a veil of steam.